UTAustin-DL-2022-Team-Descenders/DL-Final-Project/code/state_agent/readme.md

 - `remote.py` - copy of the tournament `remote` used in development to train the `state_agent`
 - `rewards.py` - rewards for the policy gradient algorithm
 - `runner.py` - copy of the tournament `runner` used in development to train the `state_agent`
+- `team.py` - team object used to compete in tournament
+- `test_team.py` - team object used for testing agent in tournament
 - `train_arena.ipynb` - main tool used to train the actors using policy gradients
 - `train_policy_gradient.py` - contains the main policy gradient algorithm used to train the `state_agent`